kiwih/carousel-chess/README.md

 It is the answer to the deeply important question "How can you play chess on one board with 5 players?"

 ##Overview
+At the beginning of the game, you need to divide the players randomly into three teams, *White*, *Black*, and *Draw*.
+This needs to be done in such a manner that nobody except for the players themselves know for certain which team they are on.
-At the beginning of the game, put N/2 (rounding down) pieces of paper with *White*, N/2 (rounding down) pieces of paper with *Black*, and 1 piece of paper with *Draw* in a hat.
+For instance, put [with N = your number of players] N/2 (rounding down) pieces of paper with *White*, N/2 (rounding down) pieces of paper with *Black*, and 1 piece of paper with *Draw* in a hat.
 Each player pulls a piece of paper from the hat, and keeps it secret to themselves.
-Therefore there is a *white* team, a *black* team, and a *draw* team, but no one knows who else is on their team.
-Players must not reveal the evidence to other players what team they are on (think Mafia) although it is permissible to talk about which team you are on (as a bluff or in truth).
+Therefore there is a *White* team, a *Black* team, and a *Draw* team, but no one knows for certain who else is on their team.
+Players must not reveal the evidence to other players what team they are on (think [Mafia](https://en.wikipedia.org/wiki/Mafia_(party_game)) although it is permissible to talk about which team you are on (as a bluff or in truth).
+Players must then choose whether or not to believe you.

-If there are an even number of players, there should be one piece of paper left in the hat which should be discarded without being shown to the players.
+This game works best with an odd number of players, but it is possible to play it with an even number.
+If this is the case, leave one piece of paper in the hat and discard it without showing it to the players.

 As play progresses, pieces will be taken by players.
 Players should tally the value of the pieces they take using the [generally accepted piece values](https://en.wikipedia.org/wiki/Chess_piece_relative_value).
   * Pawn: 1, Knight: 3, Bishop: 3, Rook: 5, Queen: 9